Thomas F. George

-Missouri, 2003-: Performer as soloist and with combos/ensembles (including singers) throughout the St. Louis community, the state and at the university, including the University Jazz Ensemble; live performances on local television and radio; guest appearance with the Maynard Ferguson Band; soloist with high-school and other bands at the Missouri Music Educators' Association Annual Conference; performer in local restaurants and churches; performer/arranger at the following: Sheldon Concert Hall, Finale, Jazz at the Bistro, Black Cat Theatre, Gaslight Theatre, Kranzberg Arts Center, New Jewish Theatre, St. Louis Country Club, Touhill Performing Arts Center, Powell Hall, University of Missouri (in both Columbia and St. Louis), St. Louis Jazz & Heritage Festival, St. Louis Route 66 Festival, Normandy Jazz Festival, Art in the Park in Belleville, Illinois, University of Arkansas, Nanjing University in China, city of Szeged in Hungary, West University of Timisoara in Romania, Gulf University for Science and Technology in Kuwait, University of Sarajevo in Bosnia and University of Dubrovnik in Croatia; key organizer and performer on a compact disc entitled Chancellor Tom George and Friends Present “Love from St. Louis” (University of Missouri–St. Louis, 2007); keyboard performer in 2009 for the following: (1) two tracks on a locally-produced gospel/blues/jazz CD entitled Down by the Riverside and (2) a track on a compact disc entitled Vocal Music – Music of Barbara Harbach, Volume 5 (MSR Classics 1256, Newton, Connecticut).
+Missouri, 2003-: Performer as soloist and with combos/ensembles (including singers) throughout the St. Louis community, the state and at the university, including the University Jazz Ensemble; live performances on local television and radio; guest appearance with the Maynard Ferguson Band; soloist with high-school and other bands at the Missouri Music Educators' Association Annual Conference; performer in local restaurants and churches; performer/arranger at the following: Sheldon Concert Hall, Finale, Jazz at the Bistro, Black Cat Theatre, Gaslight Theatre, Kranzberg Arts Center, New Jewish Theatre, St. Louis Country Club, Touhill Performing Arts Center, Powell Hall, Dark Room, University of Missouri (in both Columbia and St. Louis), St. Louis Jazz & Heritage Festival, St. Louis Route 66 Festival, Normandy Jazz Festival, Art in the Park in Belleville, Illinois, Jacoby Arts Center in Alton, Illinois, University of Arkansas, Gettysburg College in Pennsylvania, Nanjing University and Northwestern Polytechnical University in China, city of Szeged in Hungary, West University of Timisoara in Romania, Gulf University for Science and Technology in Kuwait, University of Sarajevo in Bosnia, University of Dubrovnik in Croatia, and the Cultural Club in Muscat, Oman; key organizer and performer on a compact disc entitled Chancellor Tom George and Friends Present “Love from St. Louis” (University of Missouri–St. Louis, 2007); keyboard performer in 2009 for the following: (1) two tracks on a locally-produced gospel/blues/jazz CD entitled Down by the Riverside and (2) a track on a compact disc entitled Vocal Music – Music of Barbara Harbach, Volume 5 (MSR Classics 1256, Newton, Connecticut).

-Married since 1970 to Dr. Barbara Harbach – professor of music, University of Missouri–St. Louis (formerly professor of music, Washington State University, and associate professor of mathematics and computing, University of Wisconsin–Stevens Point, specializing in web and digital media development); harpsichordist, organist, recording artist and composer; senior editor of WomenArts Quarterly Journal and co-owner (1990-2009) of Vivace Press; B.A., Pennsylvania State University; M.M.A., Yale University; D.M.A., Eastman School of Music; konzertdiplom, Musikhochschule, Frankfurt, Germany; honorary doctorate in music (honoris causa), Wilmington College, Ohio.
+Married since 1970 to Dr. Barbara Harbach – Curators' Distinguished Professor of Music, director of the School of Fine and Performing Arts, and director of Women in the Arts, University of Missouri–St. Louis (formerly professor of music, Washington State University, and associate professor of mathematics and computing, University of Wisconsin–Stevens Point, specializing in web and digital media development); organist, harpsichordist, recording artist and composer; senior editor of WomenArts Quarterly Journal and co-owner (1990-2009) of Vivace Press.
+B.A., Pennsylvania State University; M.M.A., Yale University; D.M.A., Eastman School of Music; konzertdiplom, Musikhochschule, Frankfurt, Germany; honorary doctorate in music (honoris causa), Wilmington College, Ohio.

-The University of Missouri–St. Louis (UMSL) is comprised of 16,800 students, 1,500 faculty and 1,000 staff, with an annual operating budget of $200 million plus capital construction.
+The University of Missouri–St. Louis (UMSL) is comprised of 17,000 students, 1,500 faculty and 1,000 staff, with an annual operating budget of $200 million.
+In addition, $150 million of new capital construction, renovation and landscaping on campus is taking place during 2015-17.
 There are seven colleges - arts and sciences, business administration, education, fine arts and communication, honors, nursing and optometry – with 54 baccalaureate programs, 37 master’s degree programs, 14 doctoral programs and 1 professional program (optometry).
-As part of the overall land-grant mission for the University of Missouri System, UMSL has an active continuing education and outreach unit, including University Extension.
-In addition to the main campus (350 acres) in St. Louis County, UMSL conducts programs on various community college sites.
+As part of the overall land-grant mission for the University of Missouri System, UMSL has active continuing education and outreach, including University Extension.
+In addition to the main campus (470 acres) in St. Louis County, UMSL conducts programs at various community college sites.